Table Tennis (Ping Pong) Basics: Getting Started With Paddle Sports

 5.2 Practicing proper footwork

-Start by maintaining a balanced and stance with your knees slightly bent.
+Start by maintaining a balanced and athletic stance with your knees slightly bent.
 This allows for quick movements in any direction.
 Keep your weight on the balls of your feet, ready to shift your weight as needed during rallies.

 Practice moving side to side by shuffling your feet and performing small lateral steps.
 This helps you cover the width of the table efficiently and allows for quick changes in direction.